- Where is Raja Ampat?

 The science team at Barefoot Conservation has put together a detailed science program for you to undertake.
 You will learn key fish families/species, corals, invertebrate and plant life.
 Our science team will teach you how to identify these, first through classroom presentations and then through in-water spot dives.
 Following these presentations/dives there will be tests (both classroom and in-water) on each of the above sections.

-You will also learn all about Manta Rays and how to monitor them, thanks to the Aquatic Alliance our new partner in our Manta Ray Research Programme.
+You will also learn all about Manta Rays and how to monitor them, thanks to our Manta Ray Research Programme.

 There will also be advanced science presentations on various subjects for those who wish to attend.